circleci/circleci-docs/jekyll/_cci2/troubleshooting-common-issues.md

 [GitHub developer docs | Webhooks](https://docs.github.com/en/developers/webhooks-and-events/about-webhooks)

 ## How to find your webhooks
+{: #how-to-find-your-webhooks }
 {:.no_toc}

 1. Navigate to your repository's settings page.
 2. Select "**Webhooks**"in the left menu.
 (Alternatively, you can reach this page directly -> _https://github.com/<ORG>/<REPO>/settings/hooks)_
 3. You should now see a page similar to the following:

 ![GH repo settings]( {{ site.baseurl }}/assets/img/docs/troubleshooting_images/view_webhook_1.png)

 4. From here, click on the CircleCI webhook URL, and scroll down to "**Recent Deliveries**".

 ![CircleCI webhook url recent deliveries]( {{ site.baseurl }}/assets/img/docs/troubleshooting_images/view_webhook_2.png)

 5. Click on any entry to view the delivery details.
 This will show the Headers and Payload of the webhook.

 ![GH repo settings]( {{ site.baseurl }}/assets/img/docs/troubleshooting_images/view_webhook_3.png)

 The **X-GitHub-Delivery** value (which is the same as the id you clicked on to open this delivery) is useful for tracking your webhook.
 Support can use this to do further investigation if needed.

 In the **Payload** section under the **SHA** value, you can find the commit hash to ensure the webhook is referring to the correct commit.

 You can also check the response back from CircleCI when GitHub sent the response.
 Switch from the "**Request**" tab to the "**Response**" tab.
 If you see a "200" response, your WebHook was delivered successfully.